brycetolman54/Go_CLI/goNotes.md

 ## Structs
 - These are your own data type that you can create as you desire
 - There are no constructors

+## Functions
+- Functions are decalred with `func`
+- You do not have to give a return type to the function

+## If statements
+- You do them `if condition {}`, without any parentheses